 “We once had the best schools in the nation.
 Working together, we can proudly restore public education in California!”

-Every rider creates an individual fundraising page and seeks pledges for their 109-mile ride.
-A 45-mile ride is in place for novice riders, families, and kids.
+The bike-a-thon is a peer-to-peer fundraising event.
+Every rider creates an individual fundraising page and seeks donations and pledges for their 109-mile ride.
+A 45-mile ride is also in place for novice riders, families, and kids.
 The organizers provide SAG-wagon support, rest stops, a great lunch, transportation to the starting point for the 45-mile ride, and home from Sacramento.
 Every bike-a-thon participant and volunteer will gather on the Capitol steps for the call to action and rally for education.

-Personalized fundraising merchandise is sold on their bike-a-thon website which not only generates more funds for their cause, but adds excitement and empowerment towards Ride for a Reason.
+Fundraising merchandise is also sold on the bike-a-thon crowdfunding website.
+This is a great fundraising strategy as it not only generates more funds for their cause, but adds excitement and empowerment towards Ride for a Reason.
 A beautiful and unique custom cycling jersey was designed just for the participants by Bay Area designer, Rob Brown.
 DeFeet Aireator cycling socks with the R4R logo around the ankle are available for purchase.
 Transportation to each starting point are sold as products which goes toward the cost of their event logistics.
-And there is a registration fee for each rider in further covering these costs.
+And there is a registration fee for each rider in further covering the event costs.

 “After years of dis-investment, we must demonstrate to Sacramento that Prop 30 is only the beginning, and make clear that more funding, resources and support is required.
 Prop 30 will help, but it won’t dig us out of the very deep hole we’re in.”